 700c tires are either slick, semi-slick or treaded.

 Slick tires have no tread patterns.
 They look like an inner tube on the rim.
-There is no extra rubber added for knobs or treads in order to keep the weight down to a minimum so they can maximize speed.
+There is no extra rubber added for knobs or treads to keep the weight down to a minimum so they can maximize speed.
 Slick tires perform best on paved roads.
 They hug the road very well.
-Contrary to what your intuition may say, they provide a very good grip.

-Where slick tires come short in performance compared to their counterparts is in off-road riding.
+Slick tires struggle in providing grip when riding off-road.
 They lack knobs or treads that can interlock with anything other than a perfectly smooth road.

 Tires with treads come in a wide variety.
-Some treads are less aggressive, suitable for both road and light gravel (aka semi-slicks), others have more pronounced tread patterns for extra off-road grip.
-If you have a trekking bike, hybrid bike, gravel bike, cyclocross bike, or a touring bike, tires with treads make sense.
-The majority of commuters will find a tire with treads most useful for their ride.
+Some treads are less aggressive, suitable for both road and light gravel (aka semi-slicks) others have more pronounced tread patterns for extra off-road grip.
+If you have a trekking bike, hybrid bike, gravel bike, cyclocross bike, or touring bike, tires with treads make sense.
+Most commuters will find a tire with treads most useful for their ride

 Mountain bikes and fat bikes have knobs, which allows them to ride even in muddy conditions.
 Unless you commute through muddy forest trails on an MTB you don’t need knobby tires.